nspcc-dev/neofs-spec/20-api-v2/netmap.md

   Number of EigenTrust algorithm iterations to pass in the Reputation system.
   Value: little-endian integer.
 Default: 0.
 - **EpochDuration** \
-  NeoFS epoch duration measured in FS chain blocks.
+  NeoFS epoch duration measured in seconds.
   Value: little-endian integer.
 Default: 0.
 - **HomomorphicHashingDisabled** \
   Flag of disabling the homomorphic hashing of objects' payload.